JellyJoe198/Halva-Recipe/README.md

 Add any spices to the Tahini/Peanut Butter mix before heating.
 The warmer the tahini is, the easier it will be to properly mix it into the sugar water.
 You can use any kind of paste in place of the 2c Tahini.
 Example mixtures:
-* 1.9c Peanut butter, cut peanuts, 1 Tbsp Vanilla, 1/4 Tbsp Nutmeg, 1/8 Tbsp Cloves.
+* 1.9c Peanut butter, cut peanuts, 1 Tsp Vanilla, 1/4 Tbsp Nutmeg, 1/8 Tsp Cloves.
-* 1.4c Tahini, .5c Peanut butter, 2 Tbsp small Cacao Nibs, 1 Tbsp Vanilla, 1/4 Tbsp Nutmeg.
+* 1.4c Tahini, .5c Peanut butter, 2 Tbsp small Cacao Nibs, 1 Tsp Vanilla, 1/4 Tsp Nutmeg.
-* 1.9c Tahini paste, pistachio nut crumbles, 1 Tbsp Vanilla.
+* 1.9c Tahini paste, pistachio nut crumbles, 1 Tsp Vanilla.